…and does he really need to?

 Better quality exercise

 I think it is pretty obvious, but I will mention it anyway, just in case there is any doubt.
-Running with other dogs is always going to be better physical exercise than dandering along beside you.
-Although it is important to incorporate some slow, calm, lead walking into your daily walks too.
-But we’ll talk more about the benefits of that that in another article.
+Running with other dogs is always going to be better physical exercise than doddering along beside you.
+Although, it is important to incorporate some slow, calm, lead walking into your daily walks too.
+But we’ll talk more about the benefits of that that at another time.
 The fast running pace means he can really let off some steam and will come home from his walks tired and ready for his nap.